gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 Conclusion
 --------
 The sort of simulations I have in mind are entirely feasible, akin to iterated prisoner’s dilemma or Schelling’s model of segregation.
-As hard as it would be to translate any insights from this into actionable strategies, I can imagine textual analysis of ad copy into separate categories in order to identify opportunities for parasitism, or comparing lexiconographic choices of various people in one’s twitter feed as a barometer of egregoro-dynamics.
+As hard as it would be to translate any insights from this into actionable results, I can imagine textual analysis of ad copy into separate categories in order to identify opportunities for parasitism, or comparing lexical choices of various people in one’s twitter feed as a barometer of egregoro-dynamics.

 One could even actively engineer one’s egregoric ecology by creating sensory associations of certain people with exotic animals or landmarks.
 People surely use such strategies already, in more or less watered-down ways.